-Surrey is one of the UK’s leading universities for Electrical and Electronic Engineering, with our programmes ranked 3rd in the Guardian University Guide 2019.
+Surrey is one of the UK’s leading universities for Electrical and Electronic Engineering, with our courses ranked 2nd in the Guardian University Guide 2020.

-Developed with input from industry, our BEng and MEng Computer and Internet Engineering courses offer an integrated training in communications (both hardware and software), media and content delivery, and security and machine learning, developing the next generation of engineers for the internet age.
+Developed with input from industry, our BEng and MEng Computer and Internet Engineering courses provide integrated training in communications (both hardware and software), media and content delivery, and security and machine learning, developing the next generation of engineers for the internet age.

 What you will study